 At its inception New Testament criticism was intended as a forensic method for proving the scriptures of the Koine-Greek texts describing the life, death, and resurrection of Jesus, were valid.
 Today New Testament criticism is used by the enemies of Christ to try and discredit, malign, and impeach the narratives of Jesus.

-Unknown to a majority of people is the existence of the atheist New Testament scholar.
+Unknown to a majority of people is the existence of the atheist and progressive New Testament scholar.
 These are people who don’t believe God exists, or that the Bible is true, yet seek to write about these important subjects as experts.
 Imagine going to a doctor for medical advice and he tells you that he doesn’t believe in medicine.
 Today many people accept the conclusions of atheists regarding whether the New Testament is a reliable record of truth.

 The methods that atheist scholars use to try and prove their assertions that Jesus was contrived by the writers of the New Testament, are the fundamentals of New Testament criticism.
 The problem is that they do not use these methods in the same way that they were intended, but to further their attempts at discrediting Jesus and the testimony about Him in the books of the New Testament.

 In this essay we will explore some of these traditional methods used to evaluate the surviving manuscript copies of the New Testament, and how atheist scholars have deviated from the intended purpose of these forensic methods to use them to discredit the texts.